rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 This plugin is **experimental** and should not be used until this notice is removed.

+### RabbitMQ version

+This plugins is developed for RabbitMQ 3.7 which is pending release.
+This plugin **will not work** with any released versions of RabbitMQ

+To test the plugin, you should build it yourself, together with RabbitMQ.

+You can find build instructions [here](https://github.com/rabbitmq/rabbitmq-public-umbrella)

 ### Usage

 First, enable the plugin.
 Then, configure access to UAA: